Zettelkasten-Method/zettelkasten.de/content/posts/2023/06/building-a-second-brain-and-zettelkasten/index.md

 That's the difference between BASB and ZKM.
 BASB speaks the language of action.
 ZKM speaks the language of knowledge.
 The basic categories of BASB are *importance* and *urgency*.
 These are categories of action.
 The basic categories of ZKM are atomic thought and its relation to other thoughts.
 BASB chooses as its filing categories PARA, a folder system that is a hierarchy of urgency.
 ZKM is a [heterarchy of thoughts](https://zettelkasten.de/posts/lattice-of-thoughts/) that can float freely in the ether like in the Platonic world of ideas.

-Forte places himself in the tradition of David Allen's *Getting Things Done*.[212][#forte2022]
+Forte places himself in the tradition of David Allen's *Getting Things Done*.[^forte-42]

 Completed projects are considered the blood supply of the second brain:

 > I've learned that **completed creative projects are the blood flow of your Second Brain**.
 They keep the whole system nourished, fresh and primed for action.
 It doesn't matter how organized, aesthetically pleasing, or impressive your notetaking [sic!] system is.
-It is only the steady completion of tangible wins that can infuse you with a sense of determination, momentum, and accomplishment.[108][#forte2022] (Emphasis mine)
+It is only the steady completion of tangible wins that can infuse you with a sense of determination, momentum, and accomplishment.[^forte-43] (Emphasis mine)

 And last but not least: *Progressive summarizing*, Forte's proposed method of processing resources, is just a method of highlighting a text.
 At no point does it leave behind the resource.
 Thus, not only is it not processing resources into knowledge, it is merely preparing resources so that they are easier to skim.

 PARA brings in an element of restlessness.

+[^forte-42]: Forte 2022, 212
+[^forte-43]: Forte 2022, 108

 #### The restlessness of PARA

 PARA is not based on an assumed correctness of filing (for example, on a sophisticated metaphysics of categories).
 It is a production system that puts information where it is most likely to be needed.
-Because this is constantly changing, the whole system is subject to constant upheaval and reordering:[104][#forte2022]
+Because this is constantly changing, the whole system is subject to constant upheaval and reordering:[^forte-44]

 > PARA isn't a filing system; it's a production system.
 It's no use trying to find the "perfect place" where a note or file belongs.
 There isn't one.
-The whole system is constantly shifting and changing in sync with your constantly changing life.[104][#forte2022]
+The whole system is constantly shifting and changing in sync with your constantly changing life.[^forte-45]

+[^forte-44]: Forte 2022, 104
+[^forte-45]: Forte 2022, 104

 Resources and notes have no fixed location, but are always moved to where they seem to make the most sense.
 If one relates the three active folders (projects, areas of responsibility, resources) to each other, one could say that the internal purpose of the areas of responsibility is to supply the project folder with projects.
 The metaphor of blood supply that Forte chooses to describe the role of completed projects is perfect: "The blood supply to the brain is of absolute importance.
 [Without blood flow, neurons die within minutes.](https://www.msdmanuals.com/professional/neurologic-disorders/stroke/ischemic-stroke) If the project folder is not supplied with projects, the second brain dies.
 The central task of the user is to complete the projects and thus return the blood.
 Otherwise, your brain will suffer from a stroke.